MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-on-the-web-issues/shared-mailboxes-time-zone-setting.md

 appliesto:
 - Exchange Online
 ---
-# Setting the time zone for a shared mailbox in Outlook on the web
+# Time zone settings for shared mailboxes in Outlook on the web

 When you [create a shared mailbox](/microsoft-365/admin/email/create-a-shared-mailbox), the mailbox isn't immediately assigned a license.
 This behavior is by design.
 A time zone isn't automatically set after a shared mailbox is created because users don't sign in to shared mailboxes directly.
 For information about when licenses are assigned to shared mailboxes, see [About shared mailboxes](/microsoft-365/admin/email/about-shared-mailboxes).